Dave-team/Knowledge-base/Business-Intelligence/BI checklist.md

 ### Stakeholder notices differences against source data
 - What results do we expect to see?
-- Understand what data is being compared - are the different sources supposed to be comparable?
+- Do we pull the right data?
+Are the different sources supposed to be comparable?
 Are we looking at the same definitions?
 - Is this a recent change?
 What is correct in the past?
 - Does this happen across all segments?
 - Did anything change that could be the cause of it?
 - If that didn't answer it, consider whether it is a problem worth investigating - timebox an initial look into it.
 If it'll take more time, communicate and ask for importance first.
 - Look at our own data:
   - Does the logic make sense?
 I.e. is the logic used the correct logic to answer the question at hand?
+E.g. with attribution - are the UTMs set-up correctly?
   - Is our data correct?
 I.e. can we show it does what it's supposed to do, accurately? (no duplicates, etc.)
-- Compare the outcome between sources at a low granularity
+- Compare the outcome between sources at a low granularity.
+E.g. we can compare our attribution against Google Analytics.
 - It's possible that data is captured differently between different tools.
+E.g. attribution is not always position based, sessions are defined differently etc.
 - Sometimes, we simply don't know why something happens.
 And that should be okay too.

 ### We doubt whether our web tracking data is accurate